aryan-r22/Brain-Age-Estimation-Evaluation/README.md

 # Brain-Age-Estimation
 A collection of different regression models for predicting Brain Age from T1 weighted MRI Images.
 To be used as a reference to the paper: **Predicting brain age using machine learning algorithms: A comprehensive evaluation (IEEE JBHI-EMBS)** [*Accepted*].

-If you intend to use this work, kindly cite as given below.

 ## Authors
 **Iman Beheshti**: Department of Human Anatomy and Cell Science, Rady Faculty of Health Sciences, Max Rady College of Medicine, University of Manitoba, Winnipeg, MB, Canada